 While there are numerous reputable debt counseling agencies that can help you manage your finances and consolidate debt, there are many disreputable agencies, so be sure you investigate their reputation and terms before signing any paperwork.

-According to the Consumer Financial Protection Bureau, there were 39,483 complaints about one report, nearly 17,000 people logged complaints about scams with the Federal Trade Commission (FTC) in 2010.
+According to the Consumer Financial Protection Bureau, there were 39,483 complaints, and nearly 17,000 people griped about scams with the Federal Trade Commission (FTC) in 2010.

 Be wary of anyone wanting a fee to modify a mortgage.